Glossary TermApril 20, 2024

 • Remaining: $8,000 as safety buffer

-• If trade goes against you, you have extra margin to survive volatility
+• If the trade goes against you, you have extra margin to weather volatility

 Pro tip: The more excess margin you have, the safer you are.
-Don't max out your account.
+Do not max out your account.

 The Psychology of Liquidation